-

 Putting the Women Back into Women’s Suffrage

-2019 marks the 150th anniversary of the passage of Wyoming’s woman suffrage law.
+In 1869, Wyoming passed its groundbreaking woman suffrage law.
 Wyoming’s women were voting and holding public office decades before the Nineteenth Amendment was ratified in 1920.
-Indeed, the successful implementation of woman suffrage in Wyoming and … Continue reading →
+Indeed, the successful implementation of woman suffrage in Wyoming and other western states was critical … Continue reading →

 Posted in grants, Laramie, Local history, Suffrage -- United States, University of Wyoming, University of Wyoming history, Women -- suffrage, women's history, Wyoming, Wyoming history